-Drawing from a life lived well, amidst hard work and time for reflection in the northwest wild lands of the Canadian and American Wests, Stephen Torre returns to the literary world with his usual descriptive and lyric intensity.
+Drawing from a life lived well, amidst hard work and time for reflection in the northwest wild lands of the Canadian and American Wests, Stephan Torre returns to the literary world with his usual descriptive and lyric intensity.
 Comprised of new and selected poems, Red Obsidian explores the necessary tensions that arise between genders and the pain and grief of environmental loss.

 Inspired and influenced by a diverse array of literary influences—Indigenous oral poets and English pastoral poets, T’ang Dynasty Chinese poets and Latin American poets, American Imagists and poets Theodore Roethke, James Wright, and W. S. Merwin—Torre’s book is a poetic journal of a man passionately engaged at once with the marvel of wilderness and the rural labors of family homesteading, construction, and the logging of that wilderness.

 “When there’s more joy or grief or hunger for knowing than I could express or explore elsewhere, I’m afflicted with the need to squeeze language from my fists.
 One can only hold so much inside,” admits Torre.
 Readers will feel the torque, squeeze, and pull in these poems.

 "Red Obsidian is a book for the ages.
 Full of grit and wonder, grief and exhilaration, these poems throw off sparks.
 What a stunning testament to a world worked over, silted up, yet full of wings. ” —Kate Harris, author of Lands of Lost Borders

 “These are poems you can lean on, poems upon which you can build a life.
 Please read them. ”—Rick Bass

 “Torre has developed a language of myth to address human experience in the great wild places of the West. ” —Publishers Weekly